Kong/docs.konghq.com/app/_includes/md/about-plugins.md

 1. **Service**: Specific to given service.
 1. **Globally configured plugins**: Lowest precedence, applies to all requests across all services and routes regardless of consumer status.

-The very first matched instance is selected, and all other instances of the same plugin are ignored for the current request context.
+Only the first matched instance is selected, and all other instances of the same plugin are ignored for the current request context.
 For example, if you configure the `rate-limiting-advanced` plugin for both the service *foo* and the route *bar* of that service, the instance associated with the route *bar* is executed due to the order of precedence.

 To work around this limitation, you can create two routes for the service *foo* and bind a separate `rate-limiting-advanced` plugin to each route.
 If you need to run the plugin twice, you can point the service *foo* to another route (*baz*) within the same {{site.base_gateway}}.

 {:.note}
 > **Note on precedence for consumer groups**: